FJYang96/fjyang96.github.io/index.md

 ## About me
 <hr class="index-section-underscore">
 <p class="index-text">
-I am a Ph.D. student at the University of Pennsylvania, working on data-driven methods in distributed control.
-I am fortunate to be advised by Prof.
-<a href="https://nikolaimatni.github.io/">Nik Matni</a>.
-Before coming to Penn,
-I studied aero/astro at Stanford (M.Sc.) and computer science at Swarthmore College (B.A.).
+I am a Ph.D. student in the GRASP Lab at the University of Pennsylvania.
+I am fortunate to be advised by <a href="https://nikolaimatni.github.io/">Nik Matni</a>.
+Before coming to Penn, I studied aero/astro at Stanford (M.Sc.) and computer science at Swarthmore (B.A.).
 </p>

 ## Research Interest